wailsapp/wails/README.md

 Windows requires gcc and related tooling.
 The recommended download is from [http://tdm-gcc.tdragon.net/download](http://tdm-gcc.tdragon.net/download).
 Once this is installed, you are good to go.

 ## Installation

+**Ensure Go modules are enabled: GO111MODULE=on and go/bin is in your PATH variable.**

 Installation is as simple as running the following command: